Accidents And Sneezing

 - Upper Body Tension.
 Upper body tension increases during a sneeze using muscles, and when these muscles contract after tensing, it can result in strain.
 The body may react to the stress by producing pain in the shoulders and arms.

 - Herniated Disc.
 Sneezing for individuals that have a herniated disc may experience shooting pain in the arms.
-A herniated disc happens when the spinal discs that are the bone exterior filled with a soft gel-like interior and the soft interior can swell out of the hardened surface.
+A herniated disc happens when the spinal discs are the bone exterior filled with a soft gel-like interior, and the soft interior can swell out of the hardened surface.

 - Pinched Nerve.
-Pinched nerves get compressed from pressure in surrounding muscle, ligaments, and other tissue.
+Pinched nerves get compressed from pressure in surrounding muscles, ligaments, and other tissue.
 And this or a sudden movement of the neck while sneezing can cause pain in the arms.

 - Dislocated Vertebras.
-Vertebras are small bones in the spine that can become dislocated due to trauma such as a fracture and may cause pain in the arms during or after the individual sneezes.
+Vertebras are small bones in the spine that can become dislocated due to trauma such as fractures and may cause pain in the arms during or after the individual sneezes.

 The act of sneezing causes temporary pressure on the spine.
 So this means neck and spinal problems with the pain traveling through these nerves.
-And that can result in pain in the shoulders, arms, hands, fingers, and some case the chest.
+And that can result in pain in the shoulders, arms, hands, fingers, and in some cases, the chest.